stellar/go/services/federation/README.md

 ## Usage

 ```
-./federation
+./federation [-c=CONFIGPATH]
 ```

 ## Building

-[gb](http://getgb.io) is used for building and testing.
+This service can built from source, provided you have installed the [go tools](https://golang.org/doc/install), by issuing the following command in a terminal:

 Given you have a running golang installation, you can build the server with:

 ```
-gb build
+go get -u github.com/stellar/go/services/federation
 ```

-After successful completion, you should find `bin/federation` is present in the project directory.
+After successful completion, you should find `bin/federation` is present in your configured GOPATH.

 ## Running tests

 ```
-gb test
+go test
 ```